dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

   ---------------------------------------------
-  Table truncated to show the first 20 experiments only Re-run with verbosity >= 2 to show all experiments Saving refined experiments to refined_combined_experiments.expt
+  Table truncated to show the first 20 experiments only Re-run with verbosity >= 2 to show all experiments Saving refined experiments to refined_combined.expt

 The overall final RMSDs are 0.17 mm in X, 0.16 mm in Y and 0.12 degrees in :math:`\phi`.
 The RMSDs per experiment are also shown, but only for the first